MoralistFestus/MoralistFestus/README.md

 More useful information about me:

-- 🔭 I’m currently learn new technologies.
+- 🔭 I’m currently learning new technologies.
 - 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate on open source projects.
 - 🤔 I’m looking to get a team.